-Prerequisite: Completion of Core and Concentration Course Requirements graduates become successful in school and in their careers.
-The course helps nursing students understand the "why" and "how " of self-care, prioritization, and success in the class and clinical settings.
+This course is tailored to the professional registered nursing program and teaches skills that will help entry level nursing graduates become successful in school and in their careers.
+The course helps nursing students understand the "why" and "how" of self-care, prioritization, and success in the class and clinical settings.
 Topics include attitude and motivation, goal setting, time management, study skills, research skills, stress management, and teamwork.